 The 5 process groups and 10 knowledge areas come together in a matrix format to encompass the 49 individual processes.
 The processes intersect with each process group in such a way that each of the 49 processes falls under one knowledge area and one process group.

 There are many methods and certifications in the world of project management, PMP® and PRINCE2® being the best known.
 We often get questions about the difference between the two certifications, if that’s also a question you’re wondering, we’ve compared the two methods in this article.

 To be able to take the PMP certification exam, there are some basic requirements you must meet.
 PMI wants to keep the level high and therefore requires that the candidate must have worked as a PM for 4.500 or 7.500 hours (depending on previous education).
 It is also a must that the candidate has followed 35 hours of project management education.

 The PMP certification also requires lots of self study, it is generally assumed that 300 to 400 hours should suffice to be fully prepared.
 If you study 2-3 hours a day, this means that you can plan the exam about three months after you start studying.
 The exam itself takes 4 hours and is made up by 200 multiple choice questions.

 Once you have passed the exam and are an official Project Management Professional, you will have to maintain your certification.
 This means that you have to earn 60 Professional Development Units (PDU) every three years.
 There are two types of professional PDU’s, ‘education’ and ‘giving back to the profession’.

 Interested to learn more about PMP?
-Register for our FREE webinar on the 1st of October.
-Xavier Heusdens will explain why it is worth it to invest in the PMP certification.
+Watch the recording of our webinar with Xavier Heusdens and find out why it is worth it to invest in the PMP certification.